MFA in Creative Nonfiction Graduate Student Handbook 2022/23

 See the FGS calendar for additional information regarding Suspension of Studies and Parental Leave.

 Conduct within the university: All students, staff and faculty are governed by the university code of conduct, general college regulations, and policies on discipline, equity, and sexual harassment.
 These support your participation in a safe and respectful environment.
 View these in the university Yellow Book.

 Conduct with the School of Journalism: Additionally, the Journalism School expects high standards of practice.
 Students are expected to read and abide by the School’s Handbook of Professional Practice.
 Note that practices around the sharing of drafts with sources may differ for those working on nonfiction book manuscripts.

 Approving your Program of Study: Before graduation, you must approve the courses that constitute your degree.
 The Graduate Coordinator will send you an email at your Dal email address to prompt you to do this at the appropriate time.

 Graduation ceremonies/Encaenia: Graduation ceremonies at King’s are referred to as Encaenia, a Greek word meaning “beginning, commencement,” and the term has been used since the founding of King’s in 1789.
 Details on the ceremony, including arrangements for the rental of gowns and hoods, receptions and associated events, may be found online at Encaenia homepage.
 Tickets are required for various events (the Encaenia ceremony [for guests], President’s Dinner and Coffee with the President).
-You will receive an email from executive director Kim Pittaway near the end of your final term to coordinate ticketing.

 After You Graduate